 USA v Seleznev – Seattle, Washington – Lead Counsel

-A federal cybercrime case that is one of the biggest to ever be prosecuted in the United States.
-The case involved extrajudicial rendition of Mr. Seleznev by US Secret Service agents from Maldives to Guam.
-Mr. Seleznev is a son of Russian Parliament member and the manner of his arrest led to further deterioration in Russian – American relations.
+A federal cybercrime case, considered to be one of the biggest to ever be prosecuted in the United States.
+The case involved an extrajudicial rendition of Mr. Seleznev by US Secret Service agents from the Maldives to Guam.
+Mr. Seleznev is the son of a Russian Parliament member and the manner of his arrest led to further deterioration in Russian – American relations.
 Mr. Seleznev’s case made headlines around the world and he is considered by many to be a political prisoner.

 USA v Seleznev – Atlanta, Georgia – Lead Counsel

-Separate federal case against Mr. Seleznev involving breach of RBS Worldpay, a payment processing company located in Atlanta, Georgia.
+A separate federal case against Mr. Seleznev involving a breach of RBS Worldpay, a payment processing company located in Atlanta, Georgia.